Joey Kramer: Personal life

+Career

 In the early 1970s, Kramer was a member of The Institution, a seminal New Jersey garage band founded by Philip Rubin, J. Howard Duff, Richie Lester, and Marv Coopersmith.
-On Nov.
-25, 1970, the early Bruce Springsteen band, Steel Mill, opened for The Institution at Newark State College.
+On November 25, 1970, the early Bruce Springsteen band, Steel Mill, opened for The Institution at Newark State College.

 Aerosmith

-Kramer is credited with originating the name Aerosmith.
-In his memoir, Kramer revealed that he idly conceived the name Aerosmith while listening to Harry Nilsson's album Aerial Ballet in 1968, two years before the band was formed.
-Kramer insists that there is no connection between the name "Aerosmith" and Sinclair Lewis' novel Arrowsmith.
-Shortly before joining Aerosmith, Kramer moved to Boston and was attending Berklee College of Music and worked with Chubby & the Turnpikes (later to be known as Tavares) alongside Bernie Worrell.
+Kramer wrote that he idly conceived the name Aerosmith while listening to Harry Nilsson's album Aerial Ballet in 1968, two years before the band was formed.
+He insists that there is no connection between the name and Sinclair Lewis's novel Arrowsmith.
+Shortly before joining Aerosmith, Kramer moved to Boston, where he attended Berklee College of Music and worked with Chubby & the Turnpikes (later renamed Tavares) alongside Bernie Worrell.

 Kramer's memoir, Hit Hard: A Story of Hitting Rock Bottom at the Top, was released on June 30, 2009.

-Kramer made a guest appearance in the 22nd season (2010–11) of The Simpsons, in the episode "The Ned-Liest Catch", as a former partner of Bart's teacher Mrs. Krabappel, as told in the third-season episode "Flaming Moe's.
-In 2015, NECA released a "Simpsons-ized" action figure of Kramer, as well as the other members of Aerosmith, as part of the fourth series in the company's Simpsons 25th Anniversary collectible figure line.